 Get Your Workout Done With These Apps

-This is an app that got pretty well-known for its spin classes.
-However, it also offers tons of strength, yoga, stretching, Bootcamp and even cardio workouts.
+This is an app that is pretty well-known for its spin classes.
+However, it also offers tons of strength, yoga, stretching, Bootcamp, and even cardio workouts.
 It also has a few meditation exercises and outdoor running coaching, all of which don’t require any equipment.
 So you can stay active easily.

 This one is awesome for those of you who have your own spin bike at home.
 Don’t stress if you haven’t got one because you can stay active too with other free workouts.

-Soulcycle has instructors who are offering free workouts off the bike on their individual Instagram accounts, including dance and bodyweight movement classes.
+Soulcycle has instructors who offer free workouts off the bike on their individual Instagram accounts, including dance and bodyweight movement classes.
 See the full list here.